 Senior Research Project Supplement

-Awards: Up to $1500 (October 2 deadline) and up to $350 throughout the academic year as funding permits.
+Awards: Up to $1500 (April 15 or Oct.
+1 deadline) and up to $350 throughout the academic year as funding permits.
 If you are a Feb and doing a year-long project that needs more than $350 in funding, please contact us to discuss your project.

 If your research involves human subjects, such as interviewing or testing, it must be approved by the Institutional Review Board: http://www.middlebury.edu/academics/resources/irb

-Funding notification will be emailed by mid-October.
+Funding notification will be emailed by early May or mid-October.
 Otherwise, rolling applications are reviewed each Monday.

 Reimbursement: Reimbursements for expenses incurred require receipts and a completed reimbursement summary form.
 This form should be checked and signed by your adviser or the departmental coordinator, and submitted to the URO.
 You will only be reimbursed for activities that were approved in your SRPS application.